Additional Information for Design Students

 - Please note that original artwork should not be mailed.
 The University isn’t responsible for loss or damage to portfolio materials.

 - Academically qualified applicants without a substantial background in the visual arts may be required to complete Foundation-level courses (Foundation Drawing I, 2D/Color) as Continuing Education students before applying to the Master of Arts program in Graphic Design or Master of Arts program in Interior Architecture.

 - If an applicant is subsequently accepted to the program, credits earned as a Continuing Education student may be used to waive preparatory requirements.
 Graduate faculty members review all portfolio materials to determine subject matter competency.
 All other admission requirements, including an interview with the Graduate Program Director, apply.

-- Gateway Program for Graduate Design Studies is a 10-week intensive program designed to prepare those without visual arts background for entering the Master’s programs.
+- Portfolio Development Workshop for Graduate Design Studies is a 10-week intensive program designed to prepare those without visual arts background for entering the Master’s programs.
 This program is offered through the New England School of Art & Design’s Continuing Education Division.